School of Public Policy COVID-19 Updates

 and staff may continue to access these campuses to do essential work that must be

-How do I access library resources remotely?
+How can I access library resources?

 Students are not permitted to gather in groups on any campus.
 How do I return my rental textbooks from the bookstore?

 Visit the Pepperdine Bookstore website for information on rental returns and how to ship rentals back free of charge.

 Am I expected to report to work on campus?

 Pepperdine University is open only for essential tasks performed by faculty and staff.